codecrafters-io/languages/compiled_starters/redis-starter-elixir/README.md

 You should see a failure message that says it wasn't able to connect to port `6379`.

-Go to `app/main.py` and uncomment the server implementation.
+Go to `app/lib/server.ex` and uncomment the server implementation.
+Also delete the looping funciton.
 Commit and push your changes, and you'll now see the first stage pass.

 Time to move on to the next stage!